paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-028-architect-of-the-capitol.md

 Prior similar provisions were contained in Pub.
 L. 107–68, title I, § 131, Nov.
 12, 2001, 115 Stat.
 581.

 #### Amendments
 2018—Subsec. (a).
 Pub.
 L. 115–244, which directed amendment of “[2 U.S.C.
-1821](./chapter-028-architect-of-the-capitol.md#section-1821)” by inserting “To promote efficiency and economy in contracting and to avoid unnecessary burdens, the Architect of the Capitol is granted authority to utilize special simplified procedures for purchases of property and services the aggregate amount of which does not exceed $250,000.” before “Notwithstanding any other provision” in introductory provisions, was executed by making the amendment to section 1201(a) of Pub.
+1821](./chapter-028-architect-of-the-capitol.md#section-1821)” by inserting “To promote efficiency and economy in contracting and to avoid unnecessary burdens, the Architect of the Capitol is granted authority to utilize special simplified procedures for purchases of property and services the aggregate amount of which does not exceed $250,000.” before “Notwithstanding any other provision of law—”, was executed by making the insertion in subsec. (a) of section 1201 of Pub.
 L. 108–7, div.
 H, title I, which is classified to this section, to reflect the probable intent of Congress.

 #### Effective Date of 2018 Amendment
 Pub.
 L. 115–244, div.
 B, title I, § 133(b), Sept.
 21, 2018, 132 Stat.
 2936, provided that: “The amendment made by subsection (a) [amending this section] shall apply with respect to fiscal year 2019 and each succeeding fiscal year.”